 |||||||||||||||||

-Grand Opening of the Chicano Park Museum and Cultural Center (CPMCC) Saturday, October 8, 2022 was the grand opening of the long-awaited Chicano Park Museum & Cultural Center!
-The event included the inaugural exhibition 'PILLARS: Stories of Resilience and Self-Determination," a collective historical narrative of Chicano Park and Logan Heights, Turning Wheel bus, a muralists symposium, performances in the community room, danza, mariachi, teatro & musica on the Kiosco.
-The Museum is open Friday to Sunday, 11am to 5pm.
+Grand Opening of the Chicano Park Museum and Cultural Center (CPMCC) Saturday, October 8, 2022 was the grand opening of the long-awaited Chicano Park Museum and Cultural Center!
+The event included the inaugural exhibition 'PILLARS: Stories of Resilience and Self-Determination," a collective historical narrative of Chicano Park and Logan Heights, Turning Wheel bus, a muralists symposium, performances in the community room, danza, mariachi, teatro & música on the Kiosco.
 More information available on the CMPCC website and Instagram @chicanopark_museum The Spirit of Chicano Park / El Espíritu del Parque Chicano A new bilingual children's book by Beatrice Zamora with illustrations by Maira Meza.
 Available in hardback and paperback from Tolteca Press.
 Proceeds go to the Chicano Park Steering Committee and the Chicano Park Museum and Cultural Center.
 Interview with author Bea Zamora

 |